 Apple TV HD: What is it?

-The Apple TV in question or, more precisely, what the company is calling the new Apple TV, is the fourth iteration of a "hobby project" Steve Jobs started in 2006.
+The Apple TV that this review deals with is the fourth iteration (launched 2015) of a "hobby project" Steve Jobs started in 2006.
 Jobs' vision was to create a dead-simple entertainment hub, one that could access your media in a few simple steps.

 That came to fruition in 2007 with the first Apple TV.
-(Apple wanted the name iTV, however the major British broadcast network of the same name threatened to take legal action should Jobs brand Apple's new device using that moniker.)
+(Apple wanted the name iTV, but the major British broadcast network of the same name threatened to take legal action should Jobs brand Apple's new device use that moniker.)

 In the time since then we've seen two sequels that upgraded the internal Wi-Fi antenna from 802.11b to 802.11a/b/g/n before landing on 802.11ac for the latest build.
 The processor has been radically changed in that time, too, starting at a 1 GHz "Dothan" Pentium M equipped with 256 MB and ending on a vastly improved 64-bit Apple A8 processor.

 Yes, a lot has changed since the first Apple TV.
 There's less hard drive space on the new unit, ironically, but that's because streaming has overtaken the notion of owning content.

 Both of the new Apple TVs are driven by apps of all shapes and sizes, not just first-party ones anymore.
 For the first time ever you'll see the wealth and power of the Apple App Store in the living room, and I expect that once the system matures it will be a sight to behold.